 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.

 We will take reasonable steps to ensure that any personal information that we have collected is accurate, up-to-date and complete.
 We will also take reasonable steps to ensure that any personal information we use or disclose is accurate, up-to-date, complete, and relevant having regard to the purpose of the use or disclosure.

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider whether the information requires amendment.
 If we agree, we will take reasonable steps to correct the information held.
 In some circumstances where we correct or update a record, we may still require retention of the original record.
-If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.
+We then will provide reasons for our decision in writing and add a note to the personal information stating your requested amendment.

-If you believe that your privacy has been breached, please contact the Eugene Community Liaison Officer (see details in section 12 below) and provide details of the incident so that we can investigate it.
+If you believe that your privacy has been breached, please contact the Eugene Team (see details in section 13 below) and provide details of the incident so that we can investigate it.

 We require any complaint to be made in writing first.
-We will then endeavour to respond to your complaint within 30 days.
+We will then endeavour to acknowledge receipt of your complaint within 7 business days.
 If we are unable to resolve your complaint to your satisfaction, a complaint can also be made to the Office of the Australian Information Commissioner.